openshift-metal3/dev-scripts/README.md

 2. In case of RHEL, invoke `subscription-manager` in order to `register` and `attach` the subscription

 3. Install new packages
+- Note: CentOS 8 went EOL at the end of December 2021.
+The correct and easy way to migrate from CentOS Linux 8 to CentOS Stream 8 is to run:
     ```bash
+    sudo dnf --disablerepo '*' --enablerepo=extras swap centos-linux-repos centos-stream-repos
+    sudo dnf distro-sync
     sudo dnf upgrade -y
     sudo dnf install -y git make wget jq
     ```